 The WordPress theme marketplace has started to change.
 Page building plugins such as Elementor have made web design so much easier for non-coding designers that it will surely become the norm within the next year or two.

-Quick to notice this change in the theme market is the Page Builder Framework, a performance-oriented theme especially designed to provide a base for your Elementor designed website to shine, without getting in the way of your creativity.
+Quick to notice this change in the theme market is the Page Builder Framework, a performance-oriented theme specially designed to provide a base for your Elementor designed website to shine, without getting in the way of your creativity.

 Check out the Page Builder Framework today.